 Concrete and Anhydrite Screeds

 There's been much discussion amongst flooring contractors in recent months about the thorny subject of anhydrite screeds.
 Many installations are failing, seemingly because of the highly specific requirements needed to ensure success.
-So much so, that the Contract Flooring Association has published a technical paper on the generic installation of floor coverings onto these calcium sulfate-based screeds, see more information here: http://www.schluter.co.uk/2097.aspx Anhydrite screeds are a mixture of screeding sand and binder and are more porous than concrete screeds; these should NOT therefore be sealed with a DPM before installing wood flooring because as Anhydrite screeds are gypsum based any moisture kept in the screed will break down its structure.
-We always prefer clients to have a concrete screed which should be kept as thins as possible say 35mm to 40mm if you have to go to 70mm due to building regulations or site conditions then the drying time will be considerably longer.
+So much so, that the Contract Flooring Association has published a technical paper on the generic installation of floor coverings onto these calcium sulfate-based screeds, see more information here: http://www.schluter.co.uk/tiling-on-anhydrite-screeds.aspx Anhydrite screeds are a mixture of screeding sand and binder and are more porous than concrete screeds; these should NOT therefore be sealed with a DPM before installing wood flooring because as Anhydrite screeds are gypsum based any moisture kept in the screed will break down its structure.
+We always prefer clients to have a concrete screed which ideally should be between 60mm and 70mm which allows a more consistent heat dissipation.
 General cement and Anhydrite screeds dry out at the rate of 1mm per day.

 We always feel that a normal concrete screed is best for UFH see more information from a specialist company here http://www.ocscreeding.co.uk/Choosing-Screed-for-Under-Floor-Heating.html

-If you have any sand and cement type screed you should always seal the surface with a damp proof membrane (DPM) such as the Bona R580 or Bona R410 this membrane will allow you to glue the floor directly to the screed using the Bona R850.
-It protects the screed against moisture penetration from the surface, and prevents any potential long term problems.
+If you have any sand and cement type screed you should always seal the surface with a damp proof membrane (DPM).
+It protects the screed against moisture penetration from the surface, and prevents any potential long-term problems.

 Sub Floors and Joists